AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 For more information on merge policies, including how to create, edit, and declare a default merge policy for your organization, please begin by reading the [merge policies overview](../../profile/merge-policies/overview.md).

-The dashboard will automatically select a merge policy to display, but you can change the merge policy that is selected using the drop down menu.
-To choose a different merge policy, select the drop down next to the merge policy name and then select the merge policy that you wish to view.
+The dashboard will automatically select a merge policy to display, but you can change the merge policy that is selected using the dropdown menu.
+To choose a different merge policy, select the drop-down next to the merge policy name and then select the merge policy that you wish to view.

 >[!NOTE]
 >
->The dropdown menu shows only merge policies related to the XDM Individual Profile Class, however if your organization has created multiple merge policies, it may mean that you will need to scroll in order to view the complete list of available merge policies.
+>The dropdown menu shows only merge policies related to the XDM Individual Profile Class.
+However, if your organization has created multiple merge policies, it may mean that you will need to scroll in order to view the complete list of available merge policies.

 ![](../images/profiles/select-merge-policy.png)